-Meat is very satiating, and it is also the most nutrient-dense type of food you can add to your primal eating plan.
-In fact, eating organ meats, such as liver, is similar to taking a vitamin and mineral supplement.
-Beef liver contains high levels of:
+Meat is very satiating, and it’s also the most nutrient-dense type of food you can add to your primal eating plan.
+Muscle meat has quite a few other benefits for your health, especially as part of an animal-based diet.

 Meat is generally high in minerals, such as zinc, iron, selenium, and magnesium.

 It’s high in protein, which builds muscle, helps you feel satiated, and helps repair tissue.